 It happens to even the most fluent of writers, and it’s probably happened to you: All of a sudden the right word seems just out of reach.
 You know what you want to express—or exactly the opposite of what you want to express—but, to find just the right synonym or antonym, you need to turn to the trusty thesaurus.
 And, thanks to the Internet, finding the perfect word to convey what you want to say no longer requires a massive book.
 A plethora of synonyms and antonyms is just a click away.
 Just make sure that you’re not guilty of any of these hilarious examples of how not to use a thesaurus.

 As for antonyms, those popular searches tended to be fewer commonplace words and more conceptual ones.
 This is most likely because people aren’t necessarily looking to replace a simple, common word with a more interesting one, as they usually are for synonyms, but rather to express something that is very much not a concept that they’re more familiar with.
-This is why people looked up antonyms for words like “empathy,” “advocate,” and “humble.”
+This is why people looked up antonyms for words like “empathy,” “humble,” and “integrity.”
 We bet you never knew that these 20 words are their own opposites.

-Now that you’re an expert on 2018’s synonyms and antonyms, boost your word wisdom even more with these pairs of words everyone thinks are synonyms—but really aren’t.
+Now that you’re an expert on 2019’s synonyms and antonyms, boost your word wisdom even more with these pairs of words everyone thinks are synonyms—but really aren’t.